 Dynamic neural networks~\cite{han2021dynamic}, which optimize computational efficiency by adapting to input data during runtime, have also been shown to be vulnerable to adversarial attacks.
-Haque~\etal~\cite{ILFO-attack} and Hong~\etal~\cite{multi-exit} attacked DNNs that employ an early-exit strategy (dynamic depth), causing malicious inputs to always skip early exits, leading to worst-case performance.
+Haque~\etal~\cite{ILFO-attack} attacked DNNs that employ an layer-skipping mechanism by generating adversarial examples that go through all the layers.
+Later, in a similar way, Hong~\etal~\cite{multi-exit} proposed an attack against early-exit mechanisms, generating malicious that bypass all early exits.
 Pan~\etal~\cite{pan2022gradauto} proposed a unified formulation to construct adversarial samples to attack both the dynamic depth and width networks.

 Another avenue of research, in which the post-processing phase of DNNs is targeted, has also been investigated.
 Shapira~\etal~\cite{shapira2023phantom} showed that overloading object detection models by increasing the total number of candidates input into the non-maximum suppression (NMS) component can lead to increased execution times.
 Liu~\cite{liu2023slowlidar} extended this to LiDAR detection models.